heptarch/heptarch.github.io/drafts/demon.md

 Street, University College, Carey Foster theatrically regards the bluestockings assembled to hear about thermodynamics.
-"Heat"---he pauses for effect---"is not merely a trick of the weather, the sensible properties of a teapot or a furnace.
-Its very sensibility is evidence that it has measurable physical effects; these effects admit of precise determination."
+"Heat"---he pauses for effect---"is not merely a trick of the weather, the sensible properties of a teapot or a fireplace in winter.
+Its very sensibility is evidence that it has measurable physical effects; by measurable, we mean they admit of precise determination.
+The goal of these lectures will be instruct "

 <p align="center">
   ⁂